 Full-Service Laundromats

-These, on the other hand, offer fold services, wash-and-fold, dry cleaning drop-off, and sometimes pickup or delivery.
+On the other hand, full-service laundromats offer fold services, wash-and-fold, dry cleaning drop-off, and sometimes pickup or delivery.
 Those added services can increase revenue and build customer loyalty, but require more labor and operational oversight.
 They're often best suited for residential neighborhoods with working professionals and families who value convenience and time-saving options.

 How To Grow Your Laundromat